jphruska/Seteophaga_gracia_phylogeography/roh/rohan_readme.md

 Step 1.
 Filter .g.vcfs using vcftools (01_dataset6_filtering.sh).
 Only biallelic sites are retained, with no missing data.
 These filtered VCFs will be used to estimate TS:TV ratio (Transition/Transversion) ratio, which ROHan requires as input.
 After filtering, sex chromosome (CM027535.1) will be removed, and the resulting VCFs will be concatenated into one file.
 Be sure to test this with different bin sizes, to ensure that TS:TV ratio is not sensitive to bin size.

-a. *removing sex chromosome*
+a. remove sex chromosome

 rm CM027535.1.g.vcf.dataset6.vcf.recode.vcf

-b. *concatenating VCF files*
+b. concatenate VCF files

 grep "#" CM027513.1.g.vcf.dataset6.vcf.recode.vcf >> setophaga_6.vcf

 for i in `ls *.recode.vcf` ; do grep -v "#" $i >> setophaga_6.vcf ; done

-c. *use VCFTools to estimate TS:TV ratio.
+c. run VCFTools to estimate TS:TV ratio.
 Start with a bin size of 1000 bp.
-Then do a bin size of 10000 bp*
+Then do a bin size of 10000 bp

 Both estimates of the TsTV ratio were congruent (1.971).